Odessa Brown Children’s Clinic Governance Council

 August Hunter (co-chair)

-August Hunter is a first-year student at Harvard University, concentrating in economics.
+August Hunter is a student at Harvard University, concentrating in economics.
 In high school, Hunter took the initiative as a student leader of the Student Equity Council, where she focused on implementing student voices to facilitate effective DEI (diversity, equity, inclusion) conversations among peers in pursuit of executing strategic equity and inclusion plans.
 In addition, as an African American woman, she established a safe space for Black students and faculty through her leadership in the Black Student Union to help strengthen and provide advocacy for the Black community on Overlake's campus.

 Hunter carries her passion for soccer and entrepreneurship as the co-founder of her sister soccer business, Smith and August Hunter Fútbol Training.
 Additionally, she plans to pursue a career in the financial services industry.
 She is an equity research analyst at BLK Capital Management.
 This 100% Black-owned and student-run long/short equity hedge fund strives to promote the financial education of talented Black students nationwide.
 Additionally, Hunter holds an interest in the medical humanities and held a position as a co-facilitator for the Narrative Medicine and Health Equity Reading Group, which sought to illuminate the historical and sociological factors informing the health disparities unveiled by the COVID-19 pandemic.